g-gundam/g-gundam.github.io/about.md

 - Currently revisiting my Julia libraries.
 - I also want to start blogging about Emacs.
   + How should I start?
+  + Maybe I could start with how to deal with unbalanced parentheses in paredit.